 Accommodation: Check out Thaproban Pavilion Resort and Spa in Unawatuna.
 An ocean view room with one king bed and breakfast for two starts at S$76.

-Other popular must dos in Sri Lanka
+Other popular must-dos in Sri Lanka

 Camp overnight at Yalla National Park: If you prefer watching elephants in their natural habitat, then head to the Yalla National Park.
 The most popular wildlife park in the country, it also boasts of having the highest density of leopards than anywhere else on the planet.
 If you don’t want to limit yourself just to the Jeep Safari and are a wildlife enthusiast, then you could spend a night inside the park.
 The park offers bungalows starting at approximately S$50 for a night.

 Whale watching in Mirissa: The coastline of Sri Lanka is gifted with pristine beaches.
 Beach hopping costs nothing.
-However, if you want to go snorkeling, surfing, scuba diving or whale-watching then the Mirissa beach should be on the top of your itinerary.
+However, if you want to go snorkelling, surfing, scuba diving or whale-watching then the Mirissa beach should be on the top of your itinerary.
 Whale watching tours will not break the bank.
 Depending on the tour operator it ranges anywhere from S$12.69 to S$50.

-A day with elephants: One of Sri Lanka’s most popular tourism hotspots, Pinnawala Elephant Orphanage, located halfway between Colombo and Kandy, gives you an opportunity to get up and close with over 90 elephants.
+A day with elephants: One of Sri Lanka’s most popular tourist hotspots, Pinnawala Elephant Orphanage, located halfway between Colombo and Kandy, gives you an opportunity to get up and close with over 90 elephants.
 You can feed and watch them bathe in a nearby river.
 And while you are there, you can shop for a fascinating souvenir — paper made from elephant dung.
 Yes, you read that right!

 Hike Adam’s Peak, Sri Pada (sacred footsteps): Want to climb 5,000 to 6,000 concrete steps for free?
 While Adam’s Peak or Sri Pada is a pilgrimage site for some, for adventure-seekers it is a must-hike mountain peak.
 Whatever may be your reason, you will be rewarded with a stunning sunrise if you reach at the crack of dawn.
 Remember, depending on your fitness level the climb to the peak could take anywhere from 2 to 4 hours.

-Here are our top two credit card picks for your affordable vacation in Sri Lanka:
+Here are our top two credit card picks for your affordable vacation in Sri Lanka

 You may also like: